D50000/JavaScript-ES6/readme.md

     return target[name].replace(/(\d{3})(\d{3})(\d{4})/, "($1)-$2-$3");
   },
 };
-//start with a blank object and send to handler. const phoneNumbers = new Proxy({}, phoneHandler);
+// Start with a blank object and send to handler. const phoneNumbers = new Proxy({}, phoneHandler);
 ```